-Pre-Algebra A introduces the building blocks of algebra at a slower pacing than Pre-Algebra.
-This course covers the first half of Pre-Algebra in 1 year; then students who complete this course will cover the second half of the course content the following year in Pre-Algebra Part B. This puts students on track to take Algebra 1 in 9th grade.
+Pre-Algebra B introduces the building blocks of algebra at a slower pacing than Pre-Algebra.
+This course briefly reviews concepts covered in Pre-Algebra A and primarily focuses on the second half of the full year Pre-Algebra course.
+This puts students on track to take Algebra 1 in 9th grade.